MihaiGuidea/MihaiGuidea.github.io/README.md

-My own version of a to do list using HTML, CSS, and Vanilla Javascript.
+My own version of a to do list using HTML, CSS, and Vanilla Javascript
-More description to follow